By REBECCA J. STOLTZFUS ’83, President of Goshen College

 As it turns out, our deceptively simple founding motto of “Culture for Service” inspired by Jesus as the One who serves (Luke 22:27), continually transforms and challenges us, because the world we serve is dynamic and filled with magnificent diversity.
 That world is not external to our learning community; the world has become a part of us, and that is good.

-Jesus had a big heart for inclusion, reconciliation and justice.
-Indeed, if the ministry of reconciliation is at the heart of our Christian vocation, our most radical calling is to go deeper — not thinner — on our Anabaptist-Mennonite commitments and how they compel our work toward inclusion and justice.
+Our Christ-centered mission of inclusion, non-violence, reconciliation and justice is more relevant than ever.
+Indeed, if the ministry of reconciliation is at the heart of our Christian vocation, our most radical calling is to go deeper — not thinner — on our Anabaptist-Mennonite commitments and how they compel our work toward an identity centered in shalom.
 At GC our vision is that: Rooted in the way of Jesus, we seek inclusive community and transformative justice in all that we do.